September 19, 2022

 Website

 Foreign qualification rules can be extremely confusing, and even seemingly small compliance issues can lead to big consequences.
-In this article, we’ll explain the basics of foreign qualification and help you keep your business fully compliant with all state regulations.
+In this article, we’ll explain when you need to file for foreign qualification, walk you through the process, and help you keep your business fully compliant with all state regulations.

 The advantage of foreign qualification is that you can register your existing business instead of forming a new entity in each state.
 This is the much simpler and more affordable way to expand across state lines.

 Every state mandates foreign qualification so they can manage business reporting and tax requirements.
 Foreign qualification is sometimes known by other names.
-For example, the New York State government requires out-of-state businesses to apply for a Certificate of Authority, which is equivalent to foreign qualification in other states.
+For example, the New York State government provides Certificate of Authority, which is equivalent to foreign qualification in other states.

-Furthermore, each state’s rules are slightly different.
-For example, Hawaii allows foreign qualification for less than $80, while Idaho charges a state fee of $255 to foreign qualify there.
+Similarly, each state has its own unique fees and processes.
+For example, Hawaii allows foreign qualification for less than $80, while Idaho charges a fee of $255.
 Click here to learn more about the different requirements and filing options in each state.

 One of the most common questions we receive is whether businesses can operate in a state without filing for foreign qualification there.
 Unfortunately, this isn’t always clear, especially since different states have different rules about what exactly counts as “operation.”